Follow

 Retail

-1D barcodes have provided value over the last 50 years.
-1D barcodes, such as EAN/UPC, are only capable of carrying a product identifier known as the Global Trade Item Number® (GTIN®).
-2D barcodes can carry additional data, such as expiration date, batch/lot number, serial number and more.
+Traditional barcodes have provided value over the last 50 years.
+These barcodes, such as EAN/UPC, are only capable of carrying a product identifier known as the Global Trade Item Number® (GTIN®).
+Next Generation Barcodes can carry additional data, such as expiration date, batch/lot number, serial number and more.
 Having this additional data in the barcode adds value by allowing the information to be automatically captured and acted on.

-Some 2D barcodes, like a QR Code powered by GS1 Digital Link, can carry additional data while connecting consumers and other users to online resources and experiences.
+Some Next Generation barcodes, like a GS1 QR Code, can carry additional data while connecting consumers and other users to online resources and experiences.
 Having this data in the barcode adds value by allowing the information to be automatically captured and acted on.
-In addition to carrying more data, 2D barcodes are likely to be smaller than their 1D counterparts and include features, like built-in error correction that add to their reliability.
+In addition to carrying more data, Next Generation Barcodes are likely to be smaller than their traditional counterparts and include features, like built-in error correction that add to their reliability.

 No. 1D linear barcodes such as EAN/UPC and GS1 DataBar are not going away anytime soon.
 1D barcodes will exist along with 2D barcodes wherever they are still needed or preferred.